andregdmitri/motorola/README.md

 ## License

-This repository does not include an explicit license file; add one (e.g., MIT) if you intend to publish or share the code.
+This repository does not include an explicit license file